charvolant/de-calixtinus/doc/CAMINO.md

 The `id`, `name`, `description` and `metadata` entries for the [header](#header) and gives descriptive information about the camino.

+The `imports` list gives a list of the ids of other partial caminos to import into this  one.
+Imports allow you to record the data for shared route segments in a shared definition file and then import it into other caminos.
+This can be used, for example, to not have to enter the same information about Santiago de Compostella into every single camino definition.
+The `fragment` entry is true for a fragment of camino that is only intended as an import.

 The `locations` and `legs` entries describe the various possible [waypoints](#locations) on the camino and the [connections](#legs) between them.
+`transport-links` are leg-like links to nearby locations that can be used by people not adhering strictly to the conditions of the Compostela Certificate.
+People can use transport links to end their day in one location and use a nearby location for accommodation, food and services.

 The `routes`, `route-logic` and `default-route` chunk the locations and legs into optional [variants](#routes) of the main, default route.